 Unfortunately, it’s somewhat difficult to confirm the quality of the company’s customer service.
 The fact that it was impossible to get in touch with someone who could discuss the details of insurance offerings for this review is somewhat telling.

-In addition, Homesite has more than the average number of complaints lodged against it.
+In addition, Homesite has more than three times the average number of complaints lodged against it.
 The National Association of Insurance Commissioners (NAIC) compiles consumer complaints about insurers, and compares the information to the industry average.
 The NAIC sets the industry average complaints at 1.0, meaning a company with a score of 0.5 has half the number of complaints as the average, for example.

 It also scored poorly in two 2020 J.D.
 Power consumer surveys about insurance experiences: It ranked 18 of 19 companies in property claims satisfaction, and also rock-bottom at 22nd of 23 insurers in terms of customer satisfaction.